Treasury Direct overview

 How to open a new Treasury Direct account

-In order to open a new Treasury Direct account, you need the following six pieces of information.
+In order to open a new Treasury Direct account for an individual, you need the following seven pieces of information.
 Note that there are no citizenship requirements:

 • Social Security Number